attack68/rateslib/PACKAGING.md

 5) Run `cargo test --lib` to check consistency
 6) Ensure the Cargo.toml file has active abi3-py39 features.
 7) Comment out the benchmark code and dev section code (otherwise source distribution will not run)
+8) Consider pinning requirements versions (and/or development versions) or make a comment on the precise version that was used to build the package.
+That way future devs can rebuild a package exactly.
+Possibly add a pip freeze file for record.

 pip install twine (if necessary)